UVADS/ds6015/rubrics/rubric_presentation.md

 Notes:
 - Make sure figures have axes, labels, and titles that are easy to read
-- Remember the audience may have no background knowledge, so explain big picture
+- Explain big picture.
+Remember the audience may have no background knowledge.
 - Spend time on the project purpose; don't dwell on metrics